 The Form of the Nutrient Matters

 Also, the forms of vitamins and minerals in plant’s is not always in the form that is the most bioavailable and appropriate for the human body.
 For example, plant-based iron is very different than heme-iron found in meat.
-Non-heme iron is about 3x less bioavailable than heme iron.
+Non-heme iron found in plants is about 3x less bioavailable than heme iron found in animal products.
 And given that iron deficiency is such a common problem that affects memory and cognition, this is an important one to watch out for.